Most pain is short term or ‘acute’ and is there to warn us of injury or illness. Once this has resolved, the pain usually goes too.

 In fact chronic pain is a very common condition with a massive impact in the UK and worldwide.
 In recent years people have begun to treat pain as a diagnosis in its own right.
 Increasingly, neuroscience research can explain what has happened to the nervous system to cause chronic pain.
 Changes in the physical nervous system can mean it continues to behave as though there is ongoing disease or injury even when this is not the case, so the person still experiences pain.

-There are a number of different types of chronic pain with different mechanisms underlying them.
+There are a number of different types of chronic pain.
 Some of the most common types we see are:

 - Chronic widespread pain, including fibromyalgia;